ExpediaGroup/graphql-kotlin/generator/graphql-kotlin-federation/README.md

 )
 ```

->NOTE: Federation v2 compatible schemas, can be generated using `graphql-kotlin-spring-server` by configuring `graphql.federation.optInV2 = true` property.
+>NOTE: Federation v1 compatible schemas, can be generated using `graphql-kotlin-spring-server` by configuring `graphql.federation.optInV2 = false` property.

-### Base Schema (Products Subgraph)
+### Products Subgraph

-Base schema defines GraphQL types that will be extended by schemas exposed by other GraphQL services.
-In the example below, we define base `Product` type with `id` and `description` fields. `id` is the primary key that uniquely identifies the `Product` type object and is specified in `@key` directive.
+In the example below, we define `Product` entity that will be extended in other subgraph.
+This schema defines `Product`
+type with `id` and `description` fields. `id` is the primary key that uniquely identifies the `Product` type object and
+is specified in `@key` directive.

 ```kotlin
 @KeyDirective(fields = FieldSet("id"))